Ashlie-G/LuxeEthique/README.md

 - Visitors can view the 'Contact' page and submit and enquiry email.
 - If visitors would like to get more detail about a product, they will need to sign up to become a user.
 - Visitors are able to sign up with a form submitting their email, password, contact number and address.
-- Users have a profile with name address and phone number to attach their details to their account.
-- Users can update their profile and view their current listings.
+- Users can view their current listings.
-- Users can delete their profile.
+- Users can delete their listings.
-- Users can browse the wardrobe of luxury handbags for sale
+- Users can browse the wardrobe of luxury handbags for sale and are notified if a listing is theirs.
-- Users can purchase a product listing through stripe
+- Users can purchase a product listing.
 - Users can submit their authentic handbags that they wish to sell with images.
-- Users can delete their listings.
 - Administrators can view and approve listing pending for sale.
 - Administrators can edit or destroy any listing.
 - Administrators can view all current listings and all users.
-- Administrators can view all product listings bought
+- Administrators can view all product listings bought.

 ### R13 ###